semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 # Getting started with Semgrep Code

-Secure your code quickly and continuously by scanning with Semgrep Code, a fast and lightweight SAST (Static Analysis Security Testing) engine that leverages Semgrep OSS.
+Secure your code quickly and continuously by scanning with Semgrep Code, a fast and lightweight SAST (Static Application Security Testing) engine that leverages Semgrep OSS.

 <SemgrepScan />